President of Bangladesh: Military juntas and democratic presidencies (1975–1991)

 Like his predecessors, Ershad dissolved parliament, declared martial law, assumed the position of CMLA, suspended the constitution, and banned political activity.
 Ershad reaffirmed Bangladesh's moderate, non-aligned foreign policy.

 In December 1983, he assumed the presidency.
 Over the ensuing months, Ershad sought a formula for elections while dealing with potential threats to public order.

 On 1 January 1986, full political rights, including the right to hold large public rallies, were restored.
 At the same time, the Jatiyo (People's) Party (JP), designed as Ershad's political vehicle for the transition from martial law, was established.
 Ershad resigned as chief of army staff, retired from military service, and was elected president in October 1986.
 (Both the BNP and the AL refused to put up an opposing candidate.)

 In July 1987, the opposition parties united for the first time in opposition to government policies.
 Ershad declared a state of emergency in November, dissolved parliament in December, and scheduled new parliamentary elections for March 1988.

 All major opposition parties refused to participate.
 Ershad's party won 251 of the 300 seats; three other political parties which did participate, as well as a number of independent candidates, shared the remaining seats.
 This parliament passed a large number of legislative bills, including a controversial amendment making Islam the state religion.

 By mid-1990, opposition to Ershad's rule had escalated.
 November and December 1990 were marked by general strikes, increased campus protests, public rallies, and a general disintegration of law and order.
 Ershad resigned in December 1990.
+Following his resignation an interim government was formed with Chief Justice Shahabuddin Ahmed as acting president.
+He conducted a general election in February 1991, in which the BNP led by Ziaur Rahman's widow Khaleda Zia won the largest number of seats though 11 short of a majority, and a constitutional referendum in September, which put into effect the constitutional amendment to restore the parliamentary system and transfer all executive power from the president back to the prime minister.